BE A COACH, NOT A MANAGER

 People and teams don’t do well with only a progress meeting one month, and then another one a month later.
-They crave feedback, words of affirmation, confirmation that they’re going in the right direction.
+They crave feedback, words of affirmation, and confirmation that they’re going in the right direction.
 Walkabout management gives strategic leaders an unassuming window into the work of people and teams to engage in problem solving, answer questions, and provide guidance and mentorship.

 Grows leaders with new perspectives

-Getting in the trenches with team members, seeing what they see, hearing their frustrations and ideas is the freshest way to gain new perspectives on the organization, opportunities, and issues.
+Getting in the trenches with team members, seeing what they see, and hearing their frustrations and ideas is the freshest way to gain new perspectives on the organization, opportunities, and issues.

 How do you embrace walkabout coaching?

 Walkabout coaching is a bit more than just walking around.
 Here are some of the best practices.